for sites and clinical teams

 - biologics usage

-- Decide which system will you use for data collection
+- Discuss with us which is the best system for you to use for data collection

-- Approach your Caldicott Guardian for data sharing approval
+- Approach your IG Team and/or Caldicott Guardian for data sharing approval

 - Approach your local IT team for support (if required)